Janabi/validator-utils-js/README.md

 # Validator Utils JS

 **validator-utils-js** is a flexible and lightweight JavaScript validation library for handling common data validation tasks such as validating strings, numbers, dates, and booleans.
-It provides a simple chainable API to validate and customize various input types efficiently.
+It provides a simple chainable methods to validate and customize various input types efficiently.

 ## Features